 24. Learn To Stitch Your Clothes

-You’ll likely buy many clothes in the college lifetime, I like buying new clothes and I’m sure you’re the same.
+You’ll likely buy many clothes in your college lifetime, I like buying new clothes and I’m sure you’re the same.
 Unless you get high discounts, shopping can seem too out of the charts.

-Learn to stitch your clothes, that way you’ll not spend that much money, you can customise your clothing and your friends will love seeing you with unique clothes that they can’t find anywhere.
+Learn to stitch your clothes, that way you’ll not spend that much money, you can customize your clothing and your friends will love seeing you with unique clothes that they can’t find anywhere.

 Best case scenario – people around you may like your clothes so much that they’ll ask you to make it for them, thus you start your new business venture and earn while being a college student.